 Z41 Pro / Lite incorporates two analogue/digital inputs, each configurable as a:

-- Binary Input, for the connection of a pushbutton or a switch/sensor. - ▶ Temperature Probe, to connect a temperature from Zennio. - Motion Detector, to connect a motion detector (models ZN1IO-DETEC-X and ZN1IO-DETEC-P from Zennio).
+- Binary Input, for the connection of a pushbutton or a switch/sensor. - Temperature Probe, to connect a temperature probe. - Motion Detector, to connect a motion detector from Zennio.